CypZoe/Final-Project-CS-207/README.md

 # Usage

-To use this circuit you first need to upload the code.
-After this you can manipulate the amount of light hitting the photoresistor, this will change the colour of the neopixel string.
-To cycle through different colours independent of the amount of light present in the environment, hold down the pushbutton.
+To use this circuit the first step is to upload the code.
+After this you can manipulate the amount of light hitting the photoresistor by covering the photoresitor with an object or by using a dimmer light switch, this will change the colour of the neopixel string.
+To cycle through six different colours independent of the amount of light present in the environment, hold down the pushbutton.

 # Team
 This project was done individually and as such I, Cypriana, was the only contributor.